Yes, transgender women can produce milk under specific medical conditions, hormonal treatment, and lactation-induction support.

 Support groups specifically tailored for LGBTQ+ families often provide resources not only about parenting but also about navigating healthcare systems effectively.
 These groups can serve as safe spaces where individuals share their journeys without fear of judgment or discrimination.

 In addition to local support networks, online communities offer vast resources ranging from advice on inducing lactation to sharing stories about parenting experiences post-lactation induction.
+Still, online advice should be treated as peer support rather than a replacement for medical care.

 The Importance of Education and Awareness